McLeansAlterEgo/PneumoniaImagesANN/README.md

 ```

 ### Run the blocks of code and go do something else
-The networks from scratch take around ~2 minutes to run, therefore, get some reading material.
+The network from scratch takes a bit to run, depending on your setup, that might be a while.
+Prepare some reading material.

 ## Contributing